intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 informally described in {{RFC2418}}.

-When the RSWG is formed, all discussions shall take place on an open email discussion list.
+When the RSWG is formed, all discussions shall take place on an open email discussion list, which shall be publicly archived.
 Subsequently, the RSWG may decide by rough consensus to also use additional tooling (e.g., GitHub as specified in
 {{RFC8874}}), forms of communication (e.g., in-person or online meetings), and working methods (e.g., design teams) as long as they